For many of us average people, stuffing our faces for a living is the dream job. For Joey Chestnut, it's reality.

 What Is Joey Chestnut's Net Worth?

-We’ve all probably typed “Joey Chestnut net worth” into Google’s search bar at one point, well, because he has a job most of us would kill for.
+We've all probably typed "Joey Chestnut net worth" or "how rich can you be by eating?" into Google's search bar at one point, well, because he has a job most of us would kill for.
 It turns out it pays pretty well to eat the way he does.